-&lt;sup>3 IHE Technical Frameworks General Introduction, Appendix A available at https://profiles.ihe.net/GeneralIntro/ch-A.html
+5 IHE Technical Frameworks General Introduction, Appendix A available at https://profiles.ihe.net/GeneralIntro/ch-A.html

-Responding Gateway: A transaction gateway that supports incoming Requests and Responses for QHIN Query (Patient Discovery, Document Query, Document Retrieve) and QHIN Message Delivery.
+- Initiating Gateway: A transaction gateway that supports outgoing Queries and Responses for QHIN Query (Patient Discovery, Document Query, Document Retrieve) and QHIN Message Delivery. - Responding Gateway: A transaction gateway that supports incoming Queries and Responses for QHIN Query (Patient Discovery, Document Query, Document Retrieve) and QHIN Message Delivery.

-The key words "MUST", "MUST NOT", "REQUIRED", "SHOULD", "SHOULD NOT", "MAY", and "OPTIONAL" in this document are to be interpreted as described in IETF BCP 14.4
+The key words "MUST", "MUST NOT", "REQUIRED", "SHOULD", "SHOULD NOT", "MAY", and "OPTIONAL" in this document are to be interpreted as described in IETF BCP 14.6